sva-dsi/2018-fall-course/week04/README.md

   * Great community with lots of examples - #CodingTrain #Shiffman
   * Opens up new possibilities for interacting on the web, across devices, and even hardware.
   * Establishes a strong foundation for building more complex applications, visuals, and interactions across use cases and domains.
+  * Gives us a language to speak to others & collaborate across domains
   * I ❤️ p5.js and I think you will too!

 **Project Highlight - Critique & Feedback**